pinkbox-models/GBC2019/README.txt

 calcVSstat.m     : Code for calculating rate, vector strength, PSTh, ISIH, etc. chooseGBCmodel.m : Code for generating GBC model parameters

-PLNindex.mat : data index for PLN-type GBC instances (used by chooseGBCmodel.m) OnLindex.mat : data index for PLN-type GBC instances (used by chooseGBCmodel.m)
+PLNindex.mat : Data index for PLN-type GBC instances (used by chooseGBCmodel.m) OnLindex.mat : Data index for OnL-type GBC instances (used by chooseGBCmodel.m)

+PopulationData : Folder for population GBC data used in the paper

 + Notes: See each program file and the reference below for more detailed descriptions.